-What do the Old Testament sacrifices teach us today?
-Studying God’s commands about sacrifices in Leviticus can help us understand more about Jesus’ sacrifice and how we should respond.
+What do the Old Testament sacrifices teach us?
+Studying the sacrifices in Leviticus can help us understand Jesus’ sacrifice and how we should respond.

 - The burnt offering.